shadforth/hacker-name-generator-1/README.md

 > set FLASK_APP=app
 > flask run

-# Start command when hosted by by third-party.
+# Start command when hosted by third-party.
 gunicorn app:app
 ````
+Alternatively, run the program in your favourite IDE that supports Python.

+Refer to the Flask documentation for more information: https://flask.palletsprojects.com/en/2.1.x/quickstart/